ShuzeLiu/Reinforcement-Learning-Experiment-Guide/README.md

 ```

-## Be able to run distributed training (at least 100 tasks in parallel) on the server.
+## Be able to run multiple tasks at the same time on the server with different parameters.
 * Achieve this with wandb and Slurm.
 * Be sure to leave enough computational power (especially GPU) to others.
-Use at most 1600 cores or less depends on the crowdness of the server.

 ## Reference Code Repo
 * [CleanRL](https://github.com/vwxyzjn/cleanrl): Excellent and systematic guide to start RL programming.